 At such a time, it’s only natural for us to help break it down for you – the schools.
-While psychometric assessments are simple enough to deliver, the results do largely depend on its design and development.
+While psychometric assessments are simple enough to deliver, the results do largely depend on their design and development.
 In fact, the sheer effectiveness or even its validity hinges on it.
 It makes it important for you to understand exactly what it is you’re deploying, or better put – if it even serves the purpose.

 For this iteration of the piece, we’ll restrain ourselves to merely the teaching staff.